johlym/wxlistener/docs/database.md

 The tool will:

 - Connect to the database
+- Check if the table exists
-- Create the table if it doesn't exist (unless already created)
+- If the table doesn't exist, prompt you to create it (Y/n)
 - Start collecting and storing weather data
 - Continue running even if database writes fail (errors are logged)